 Chris has his own line of canned tomatoes, and there is a lot of sauce talk in the book.
 So if you are looking to perfect your sauce, check it out.

 Learn more about the history of the humble pizza pie.
-This unique illustrated guide to everything pizza is a great coffee table book.
+This unique illustrated guide to everything pizza is a great coffee table book or even a great gift for pizza lovers.

 I guarantee that you will learn something new.
 The artistic take on the history of all things pizza is worth a look.

 The author and chef take you on a tour of American pizzerias.
 This is one of the great books about pizza.
-The author explores the different regional takes on pizza from every corner of the great United States of America.
+The author explores the different regional takes on pizza from every corner of the great United States of America, including St. Louis and New Haven apizza in Connecticut.
+He even addresses gluten-free pizza dough.

 In the U.S. traditional food is often chucked out the window in favor of regional specialties and the creative individuality that makes American great.
 He shares his finds, and a few interesting ones are Seattle’s white bean puree, asparagus, and Parmesan pizza.
 And the New Orleans inspired Louisiana pie made with crawfish étouffé.
 God bless American ingenuity.